-When covering world news pertaining to the United States, they publish stories with emotionally loaded headlines and with an anti-Trump tone such these: “Trump hates the film, the world hates Trump” and “There is no clean air or water in India, China or Russia: Trump”.
+When covering world news pertaining to the United States, they publish stories with emotionally loaded headlines and with an anti-Trump tone, such as these: “Trump hates the film, the world hates Trump” and “There is no clean air or water in India, China or Russia: Trump.”

-Editorially, Deshabhimani is strongly pro-Communist party with articles such as this: “The target is the Left; Just be careful”.
-In general, story selection and political advocacy favors the left.
+Editorially, Deshabhimani is strongly pro-Communist party with articles such as this: “The target is the Left; Just be careful.”
+In general, story selection and political advocacy favor the left.

 Overall, we rate Deshabhimani Left Biased based on story selection that favors the left as well as affiliation with the Communist Party.
-We also rate them Mixed for factual reporting due to poor sourcing of information.
-(M. Huitsing 7/16/2019)
+We also rate them Mixed for factual reporting due to poor sourcing of information and one-sided reporting.
+(M. Huitsing 7/16/2019) Updated (08/28/2022)

 Last Updated on August 28, 2022 by Media Bias Fact Check

 Left vs. Right Bias: How we rate the bias of media sources